manuflores/manuflores.github.io/_posts/2021-11-11-gershgorin-theorem.md

         name: Caltech

 toc:
+  - name: The beauty of the Gershgorin disk theorem
-  -name: Preliminaries
+  - name: Preliminaries
-  -name: The statement
+  - name: The statement
-  -name: Examples
+  - name: Examples

 ---

-### The beauty of the Gershgorin disk theorem
+## The beauty of the Gershgorin disk theorem

 In this post I'll talk about one of the most beatiful theorems I've encountered while studying linear algebra.
 I bumped into it while taking the ACM104 Applied Linear Algebra